Confederal militias: Central Fronts

 The Asturian militias had around 10,000 militiamen in September.
 About a third, anarchists.
 However, when the fifths were recruited and the battalions were created, the CNT was assigned much fewer commanders than was proportional to their numbers.
 Many times out of rejection of militarism, libertarians renounced taking control of battalions, giving way to the imposition of republican or communist commanders on them.
-Of the 52 Asturian battalions (31,000 combatants), the CNT had 9, and the Syndicalist Party had 1.
-In February 1937, 22 more battalions were added to the Asturian forces, totalling 75.

 In Euskadi the CNT was a minority force.
 But just as had happened in Madrid they saw a spectacular growth as a result of the war.
 Despite having less than 3,000 members in May 1936, in a few months it has 35,000 members and at the end of 1936 it mobilized around 6,000 militiamen.
-It had the following battalions:
+Its battalions included the Isaac Puente Battalion and the Sacco-Vanzetti Battalion.